 - Contact Data includes data such as your email address, telephone number and correspondence address.

 - Identity Data includes data such as first name, last name, username or similar identifier, date of birth and gender assigned at birth, photographs of you that you send to us.

-- Health Data includes your responses to our questionnaires and any other information you provide to us about your physical or mental health including current medication and your GP details if you choose to provide that to us;
+- Health Data includes your responses to our online consultations and any other information you provide to us about your physical or mental health, including current medication and your GP details if you choose to provide that to us.

 - Technical Data includes data such as internet protocol (IP) address, your login data, browser type and version, cookies, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access our website and any communications we may send to you.